Italy says it wants control of key Telecom Italia assets in any KKR bid - NewsBreak

 KKR’s takeover proposal is conditional on backing by TIM’s board and the Italian government, which owns a 10% stake through Treasury-owned state lender Cassa Depositi e Prestiti (CDP).

-TIM's biggest shareholder Vivendi (VIV.PA) has said KKR's bid does not reflect TIM's value, while CDP has called on it to revamp a project to merge its network assets with those of state-backed rival Open Fiber. read more
+TIM’s biggest shareholder Vivendi has said KKR’s bid does not reflect TIM’s value, while CDP has called on it to revamp a project to merge its network assets with those of state-backed rival Open Fiber.

 Asked at a press briefing whether KKR’s bid might jeopardise such a plan, Giorgetti said the government “respects the market but any takeover bid must take into account a framework within which the state cannot relinquish control”.